R10836/CSU-CS_DS-Assignments/README.md

 - **Email:** rushawn818@gmail.com

-Thank you 💕 for visiting my repository!
+Thank you 💕 for your visiting!

 🎉🎉🎉